 Layang Layang Island is fondly known as “The Jewel of the Borneo Banks”.
 Situated 300 kilometres northwest of Kota Kinabalu in the South China Sea, this small artificially enhanced island is one of the many islands belonging to the disputed Spratly Islands archipelago.

 The coral-blessed, deep sea atoll of Layang Layang rises 2,000 metres from the ocean’s depths, barely breaking its surface.
 As many as 13 coral reefs have formed here, creating some breathtaking underwater scenery.
 Diving is the pinnacle of a stay on Layang Layang.

 Layang Layang is known for the opportunity to dive with schools of scalloped hammerhead sharks which congregate in the area to perform their mating rituals between the months of March to May.
 The deep water around the atoll provides some excellent wall diving, exciting pelagic encounters and incredible visibility.

 Located on the island is the modest Avillion Layang Layang Resort and dive facility which is open during the year from 01 February 2019 to 31 August 2019 (based on 2019 opening dates and subject to change).

 There is also a bird sanctuary, a small Malaysian Naval base and 1,400 metre runway on the island.

-Flights operated by a private charter airline depart from Kota Kinabalu to Layang Layang on Tuesday, Friday and Saturday.
+Flights operated by a private charter airline depart from Kota Kinabalu to Layang Layang on most Tuesdays, Fridays and Sundays in season.

 Flight schedules are subject to change at any time without notice.